 Delayed Actions is a new add-on we’ve just put out that allows you to specify exactly when in timer, after the initial purchase, you want that email to go out.
 So perhaps the customer got their default WooCommerce order confirmation email as normal immediately after purchase, but you want to remind them to fill out a customer satisfaction survey about how their experience was.
 Sure, you could put a link to the survey in your initial order confirmation email and hope that once they receive their product they’ll remember to search for your email and click the link to leave their feedback – but that’s not likely to happen is it?
 A better way would be to setup an automation in ShopMagic that sends them the Thank You email and asks them to fill out your survey 5-7 days after their order, when you can assume that they’ve received their shipment in the mail.
 At that point, they should either be happy or unhappy with their product and will be ripe to send feedback.

-We’re proud of the work we’re doing here at Ristretto Apps in our creation of ShopMagic.
-In fact, in terms of tools go, we think it’s the best marketing automation for WooCommerce out there.
+We’re proud of the work we’re doing here with ShopMagic.
+In fact, in terms of tools go, we think it’s the best free marketing automation for WooCommerce out there.
 As with all things WordPress and WooCommerce, there’s a lot of ways to skin a cat – and when it comes to marketing, there’s a huge overlap of various products and services that when combined can basically cover almost any automation needs out there.
 The problem for us though was that there were specific things unique to WooCommerce that we wanted involved in automations, and we felt there was a need for us to build something to fill that gap.